okta/okta-aws-cli/README.md

 at `Applications > [the OIDC app] > General Settings > Grant type`.

-If [Multiple AWS environments](#multiple-aws-environments) (alleviates the need for use of the `--aws-acct-fed-app-id` argument) are to be supported by a single OIDC application, the OIDC app must have the `okta.apps.read` grant for admin users and `okta.users.read.self` for non-admin users.
+If [Multiple AWS environments](#multiple-aws-environments) (alleviates the need for use of the `--aws-acct-fed-app-id` argument) are to be supported by a single OIDC application, the OIDC app must have the `okta.users.read.self` grant to inspect which AWS Fed apps have been linked to the user.
 Application grants are configured at `Applications > [the OIDC app] > Okta API Scopes` in the Okta Admin UI.

 The pairing with the AWS Federation Application is achieved in the Fed app's Sign On Settings.
 These settings are in the Okta Admin UI at `Applications > [the AWS Fed app] > Sign On`.
 There are two values that need to be set on the Sign On